MrJoy/pi2cluster/README.md

 The external drive will be formatted as `ext4` if not already formatted to it, and set to mount to `/mnt/external` automatically.

+Over time this will expand and generalize to support other devices, other OSs, and other configurations as my own dabbling expands.

 ## Setup